 Despite its widespread use in cognitive studies, there is still limited understanding of whether and how transcranial direct current stimulation (tDCS) modulates brain network function.
 To clarify its physiological effects, we assessed brain network function using functional magnetic resonance imaging (fMRI) simultaneously acquired during tDCS stimulation.
 Cognitive state was manipulated by having subjects perform a Choice Reaction Task or being at “rest.”
 A novel factorial design was used to assess the effects of brain state and polarity.
 Anodal and cathodal tDCS were applied to the right inferior frontal gyrus (rIFG), a region involved in controlling activity large‐scale intrinsic connectivity networks during switches of cognitive state. tDCS produced widespread modulation of brain activity in a polarity and brain state dependent manner.
 In the absence of task, the main effect of tDCS was to accentuate default mode network (DMN) activation and salience network (SN) deactivation.
 In contrast, during task performance, tDCS increased SN activation.
 In the absence of task, the main effect of anodal tDCS was more pronounced, whereas cathodal tDCS had a greater effect during task performance.
 Cathodal tDCS also accentuated the within‐DMN connectivity associated with task performance.
 There were minimal main effects of stimulation on network connectivity.
 These results demonstrate that rIFG tDCS can modulate the activity and functional connectivity of large‐scale brain networks involved in cognitive function, in a brain state and polarity dependent manner.
 This study provides an important insight into mechanisms by which tDCS may modulate cognitive function, and also has implications for the design of future stimulation studies.

-Carvalho Pereira A, Violante IR, Mouga S, et al., 2018, Medial Frontal Lobe Neurochemistry in Autism Spectrum Disorder is Marked by Reduced N-Acetylaspartate and Unchanged Gamma-Aminobutyric Acid and Glutamate + Glutamine Levels, Journal of Autism and Developmental Disorders, Vol: 48, Pages: 1467-1482, ISSN: 0162-3257
+Pereira AC, Violante IR, Mouga S, et al., 2018, Medial Frontal Lobe Neurochemistry in Autism Spectrum Disorder is Marked by Reduced N-Acetylaspartate and Unchanged Gamma-Aminobutyric Acid and Glutamate plus Glutamine Levels, JOURNAL OF AUTISM AND DEVELOPMENTAL DISORDERS, Vol: 48, Pages: 1467-1482, ISSN: 0162-3257

-Lorenz R, Violante IR, Monti RP, et al., 2018, Dissociating frontoparietal brain networks with neuroadaptive Bayesian optimization, NATURE COMMUNICATIONS, Vol: 9, ISSN: 2041-1723
+Lorenz R, Ribeiro Violante I, Monti R, et al., 2018, Dissociating frontoparietal brain networks with neuroadaptive Bayesian optimization, Nature Communications, Vol: 9, ISSN: 2041-1723

-, 2018, Oscillatory motor patterning is impaired in neurofibromatosis type 1: A behavioural, EEG and fMRI study, Journal of Neurodevelopmental Disorders, Vol: 10, ISSN: 1866-1947
+Silva G, Duarte IC, Bernardino I, et al., 2018, Oscillatory motor patterning is impaired in neurofibromatosis type 1: a behavioural, EEG and fMRI study, JOURNAL OF NEURODEVELOPMENTAL DISORDERS, Vol: 10, ISSN: 1866-1947

 Violante IR, Li LM, Carmichael DW, et al., 2017, Externally induced frontoparietal synchronization modulates network dynamics and enhances working memory performance, ELIFE, Vol: 6, ISSN: 2050-084X